castiron/FormLogic/README.md

 This, `data-validate="required"`, will validate the input element to make sure that the user enters something.
 If the user doesn't enter anything, then the value of `data-message` is supplied in `<div class="error"></div>`.
 All validations happen when the user submits the form.

+The `data-depends-on` attribute hides this element until the user types 'Samantha' into the field with the name `name`.

 ### API